Working with Documents

 Note that even after running MAT2, you should carefully inspect files to ensure that all metadata has been wiped, or convert them to a simpler file format (for example, converting a .xls file to a .csv) to ensure that metadata is not left behind in error.

-When you no longer need documents, right-click them in the Files application and choose Wipe to securely delete them.
+When you no longer need documents, right-click them in the Files application and choose Move to Trash, then navigate to Trash in the sidebar and select Empty Trash.

 Risks From Malware